Frequently Asked Questions

 You may also find the following links helpful:

 The Commissioner can be suspended or terminated if he:

 - becomes physically or mentally incapable of satisfactorily performing his duties

 - if he engages in corrupt conduct

-- if he engaged in other paid employment without the ICAC Minister’s permission
+- if he engages in other paid employment without the ICAC Minister’s permission

 - if he is absent from duty without the approval of the ICAC Minister and without reasonable excuse for 28 consecutive days or for 42 days within any 12 months.

-In such an event, an Acting ICAC will be appointed.
+In such an event, an acting Commissioner will be appointed.